nualagr/dargan-health-foods/TESTING.md

 <br>

-Keywords assigned to the BlogPost have been rendered as Tag links below the subheading.
-The user can browse other posts which share the Tag classification by clicking on the tags.
+Keywords assigned to the BlogPost have been rendered as 'Tag' links below the subheading.
+The user can browse other posts which share the tag classification by clicking on the tags.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-gluten-free-posts-tablet-device.png "Screenshot of posts tagged as gluten free on a tablet device.")

 <br>

-Ease of navigation has been further assisted through the inclusion of the Blog Search Bar within the Search Blog accordion on each BlogPost page.
+Ease of navigation has been further assisted through the inclusion of the 'Blog Search Bar' within the 'Search Blog' accordion on each BlogPost page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-search-accordion-mobile-device.png "Screenshot of the Blog Search Accordion on a mobile device.")